uri-templates-time/specification/specification-1.1.0.md

 # 3 Full List of Field Codes

-As mentioned in the introduction, a few of the codes will preclude a template from being used to generate URIs, namely `x` and `v`.
+As mentioned in the introduction, a few of the codes, namely `x` and `v`, will prevent a template from being used to generate URIs.
 This restriction is also highlighted at the beginning of the description section for these codes.

 > We take an aside here to point out that the full set of date codes in this spec allows file names that are potentially very strange or obscure.
 This specification is _not_ meant to define a convention for naming files in future data collections.
 The spec was designed to capture as many of file naming schemes that are found "in the wild," and many of these represent poor choices that resulted in directory or file names that are overly compact, confusing, or difficult to process in an automated way.
 The basic principle is to keep filenames intuitive and uniform, but this spec is not the place to look for recommended naming conventions.
 A complete set of recommended naming conventions for space physics is described in [SPDF's File Naming Recommendations](https://spdf.gsfc.nasa.gov/guidelines/filenaming_recommendations.html).